The Black Colt: France

 In a German language tale collected by folklorist Angelika Merkelbach-Pinck with the title Der edel-weise Ritter ("The Noble-Wise Knight"), the titular noble-wise knight loses his father, a count, during a war, and has to find work as squire to another lord, taking his Schimmel ("gray-white") horse with him.
-Some time into his work, his master, a Jew, conspires with his wife get rid of the squire: they give him a coat laced with poison.
+Some time into his work, his master, a Jew, conspires with his wife to get rid of the squire: they give him a coat laced with poison.
 The horse advises the squire to commission a similar coat from a tailor to avoid the danger.
 Failing that, the Jew plans to kill him directly with a dagger.
 Before the fateful hour, the horse advises the squire to ask for a last favour: to be able to ride the Schimmel horse one last time.
 The next day, the squire is told he is to be killed, but repeats the horse's words to his master.
 The master grants his wish and the squire seizes the opportunity to ride away from the castle and into the castle of the Jew's enemy.
 The horse advises the squire to wear a cap on his head and find work as a gardener under the identity of a Grindkopf, while the animal stays near a hollow oak outside the castle.
 The squire becomes the king's gardener and, one day, takes off his cap to wash himself and exposes his golden hair - an event witnessed by the king's daughter.
 The princess then begins to take an interest in the gardener, to her parents' annoyance.
 Some time later, war breaks out, and the gardener rides a lame fox to battle, but, out of sight, trades the fox for his Schimmel horse and defeats the enemy army, then goes back to the gardener's hut.
 This happens twice more.
 On the third battle, however, the Jew stabs the noble-wise knight in the leg with a bayonetta.
 The knight takes out the bayonetta shrapnel and bandages his wound, then defeats the enemy army for the third time, and rides back to his hut. the king organizes a feast and invites the Jew as a peace offering.
 The gardener goes to the feast as the noble-wise knight and shows his leg wound as proof of his deed.
 Then, one of the guests suggests they tell their life stories, and the noble-wise knight narrates how the Jew tried to kill him.
 Upon hearing the tale, the Jew flees from the feast, and the noble-wise knight marries the princess.
+In the Catalogue of French Folktales, French scholars Paul Delarue and Marie-Louise Thèneze classify the tale as type 314, "Le Petit Jardinier aux Cheveux d'Or ou Le Teigneux" ("The Golden-Haired Little Gardener, or the Scaldhead").